 While most pain medications (NSAIDs and Tylenol) and most medications that are ingested orally are the most common culprits, even some topical medications can be problematic.
-Allergies are a very common ailment in our dog and cat patients and rashes/hives on skin often accompany allergies.
+Allergies are a very common ailment in our dog and cat patients and rashes/hives on the skin often accompany allergies.
 Topical creams that contain steroids should be avoided as they can potentially make certain skin conditions worse, and can be problematic if your pet is able to lick the spot where the cream was applied.

-Other things best to avoid are topical ear and eye medications, as many products contain additives that may not be safe, or can be alcohol based (ear cleaners) that can burn and make ears even more sensitive.
+Other things best to avoid are topical ear and eye medications, as many products contain additives that may not be safe, or can be alcohol-based (ear cleaners) that can burn and make ears even more sensitive.

-Pain management, allergy relief and soothing an upset stomach are very important but it’s always best to check with your Veterinarian before administering any medication-even if it’s something you’ve used before or had left over from another pet in the house.
+Pain management, allergy relief and soothing an upset stomach are very important but it’s always best to check with your veterinarian before administering any medication-even if it’s something you’ve used before or had leftover from another pet in the house.